Enzymes are biological catalyst which speed up a chemical

 reaction but increase the rate of reactions by lowering the activation energy

-which is required for substance.
+that is required for the substance.

 Types of Cofactors and Cofactor of Enzymes

-Cofactor is a non-protein organic chemical compound that is required for an enzyme
+The cofactor is a non-protein organic chemical compound that is required for an enzyme

-cofactor is prosthetic groups, coenzyme and activators.
+cofactors are prosthetic groups, coenzymes, and activators.

 (a) Prosthetic groups: It is a type of cofactor that is firmly